rpsychologist/powerlmm/README.md

 Launch interactive web application
 ----------------------------------

-The package’s basic functionality is also implemented in a Shiny web application, aimed at users that are less familiar with R. Launch the application by typing
+The package's basic functionality is also implemented in a Shiny web application, aimed at users that are less familiar with R. Launch the application by typing

 ``` r
 library(powerlmm)